Employer of Record

 Application Process

-The application process for a work permit in Spain involves several steps:
+The application process for a work permit or work visa in Spain involves several steps:

-• Job Offer: Obtain a job offer from a Spanish employer willing to sponsor the work permit.
+• Job Offer: Obtain a job offer from a Spanish employer willing to sponsor the application where sponsorship is required.

-• Documentation: Gather necessary documents, including passport, job contract, qualifications, and health insurance.
+• Documentation: Gather necessary documents, including passport, job contract, qualifications, and supporting immigration paperwork.

-• Submission: Submit the application along with required documents to the relevant Spanish authorities.
+• Submission: Submit the application along with required documents to the relevant Spanish authorities or consular post, depending on the route.

-• Approval: Await approval from the authorities, which may involve background checks and verification of qualifications.
+• Approval: Await approval from the authorities, which may involve verification of qualifications and legal eligibility.

-• Social Security Registration: Once approved, register with the Social Security system to access benefits and comply with labor laws.
+• Social Security Registration: Once approved and employment starts, register with the Social Security system to access benefits and comply with labor laws.

 Mercans’ Expertise